curcu34/hilldiv/README.md

 ## Diversity partitioning
 ### div.part
+Hierarchical diversity partitioning.
 The function assumes a 2-level hierarchy and yields alpha, gamma and beta values based on abundance data.
 If a hierarchy table is provided, the function yields alpha, gamma and beta values based on incidence data, i.e. alpha diversity reflects the incidence-based diversity of groups.
 ````R
 #Abundance-based
 div.part(otu.table,qvalue=1)